MediaArea/MediaConch/DesignNarrative.md

 In consideration of FFV1’s utilization within preservation contexts, the standardization of the codec through an open standards organization would better establish FFV1 as a trustworthy, stable, and documented option.
 In MediaArea's interviews with FFV1 adopters, interviewees noted that FFV1's current status proved problematic in gaining organizational buy-in for adoption of FFV1.
 Additionally, standardization of FFV1 would increase awareness of and interest in FFV1.
 This increased visibility is vital to engaging an overly cautious archives community.
 At the moment FFV1 can be seen at a tipping point in its use within preservation context.
 Its speed, accessibility, and digital preservation features make it an increasingly attractive option for lossless video encoding that can be found in more and more large scale projects; the standardization of FFV1 through an open standards organization would be of broad interest to digital preservation communities and facilitate greater accessibility of lossless encoding options that are both efficient and standardized.

 MediaArea proposes working closely with the lead authors of the FFV1 specification in order to update the current FFV1 specification to increase its self-reliance and clarity.
-Development of the FFV1 specification early within the PreForma project will generate substantial feedback to the authors of the specification which could then be offered through the specification’s github page via pull requests or the issue tracker.
-MediaArea proposes at a later stage of development that the Preforma project serve as a catalyst to organize, facilitate, and sponsor the IETF standardization process for FFV1.
+Development of the FFV1 specification early within the PREFORMA project will generate substantial feedback to the authors of the specification which could then be offered through the specification’s github page via pull requests or the issue tracker.
+MediaArea proposes at a later stage of development that the PREFORMA project serve as a catalyst to organize, facilitate, and sponsor the IETF standardization process for FFV1.

-Considering the two-year timeline of the PreForma project and usual pace of IETF standardization projects, we propose at least submitting FFV1 as an Independent Submission to IETF that could provide workable timeline, encourage a detailed review process, and assign a formal RFC number to the specification.
+Considering the two-year timeline of the PREFORMA project and usual pace of IETF standardization projects, we propose at least submitting FFV1 as an Independent Submission to IETF that could provide workable timeline, encourage a detailed review process, and assign a formal RFC number to the specification.

 [1]: http://www.ietf.org/

 #### Matroska Specification

-Both the Matroska specification and its underlying specification for EBML are at mature and stable stage with thorough documentation and existing validators, but several efforts of the PreForma project can serve as contributions to this specifications.
+Both the Matroska specification and its underlying specification for EBML are at mature and stable stage with thorough documentation and existing validators, but several efforts of the PREFORMA project can serve as contributions to this specifications.
 The underlying EBML specification [2] has already been drafted into RFC format but is has not yet been submitted to IETF as an Independent Submission or otherwise.
-MediaArea recommends that PreForma play a similar catalyst role for further standardization with Matroska as well, helping enable the refinement of the current RFC draft and coordinating an IETF process.
+MediaArea recommends that PREFORMA play a similar catalyst role for further standardization with Matroska as well, helping enable the refinement of the current RFC draft and coordinating an IETF process.

 Matroska has a detailed metadata specification at http://www.matroska.org/technical/specs/tagging/index.html.
 Each tag has an official name and description while provides rules and recommendations for use.
 Many of these tags could be associated with validation rules, such as expressed by regular expression to assure that the content of the tag conforms to expectations.
 For instance tags such as URL, EMAIL, or ISBN have specific allowable patterns for what may be contained.
 As part of build a conformance tool for Matroska, MediaArea will generate conformance tests for individual tags and these tests may be contributed back to the Matroska specification in a list of regex values, an XML schematron file, or other acceptable contribution method.